Last Updated: April 10, 2026

 Includes up to $100,000 in Primary Emergency Medical coverage, double our minimum recommended protection for international travel

-Has no age restrictions, making it a great option for senior travelers looking for medical coverage for existing health issues while away from home
+Covers individuals up to 99 years old, making it a great option for senior travelers looking for medical coverage for existing health issues while away from home

 Additionally, iTravelInsured Choice is one of the few plans to include a 21-day time-sensitive period, giving travelers a better chance of qualifying for coverage compared to plans with shorter windows.
 This plan provides $100,000 in Primary Emergency Medical coverage and $500,000 in Medical Evacuation coverage, which surpasses our baseline recommendation for trips abroad.